Gifted-one/EchoesOf_a_Machine/README.md

 This subsystem uses LDRs ,an Ardiuno uno microcontroller and a Neopixel ring.
 The LDRs detect the intensity of the light from the Mic system and outputs the result in patterns on the Neopixel ring varing on the intensity.
 The PIR sensors detect direction of motion "of the birds" and display light on the neopixel ring in direction of the motion as well as on the array of leds.
+The Ultrasonic sensor detects a nearby hand acting as a bird, triggering a green NeoPixel animation.
+This visually represents the bird's (hand's) presence in the nest.

 ---